Diskomas/Zumo-Search-And-Rescue/ZumoCode/README.md

-# Instructions for arduino IDE
+# Instructions for arduino Solution